YMC-22/smart-filter/README.md

 ### Masonry Layout.

-To build post cards in Masonry form, use the ymc_after_loaded_data_FilterID_LayoutID hooks and the Masonry mini library.
+To build post cards in Masonry form, use the ymc_after_loaded_data_FilterID_LayoutID hooks and the Masonry mini library MagicGrid.
 To do this, you need to use the following code:
 The MagicGrid object has the following settings:

 - `class_name - is the name of the filter container class.`